wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 Install the plugin now and you will be moments away from creating your mobile app.
 Design and test it for free, publish your mobile app at affordable monthly rates.

+**Promotion** Until next week, we're offering a 30% discount on our Professional and Publisher plans.
+Get it now while you can!

 = Features =
 * Converts your WordPress website into stunning native mobile apps
 * Automatically syncs with your WordPress site content: posts, pages, categories, images and video